 A Hybrid Solution for a Sustainable Package Journey

 Sustainability Takes Flight

 UPS Airlines is a critical component of our logistics network, helping us to quickly connect our customers around the world.
 While our air fleet is also a large portion of our global environmental footprint, we are focused on fuel use efficiencies to reduce absolute GHG emissions.

-We have one of the youngest fleets in the industry with fuel-efficient aircraft and our existing older models have been retrofitted to make them more efficient, all to have a lower carbon footprint.
+We have one of the youngest fleets in the industry with fuel-efficient aircraft and our older models have been retrofitted, all to have a lower carbon footprint.
 We continue to make significant capital investments in new, more fuel-efficient aircraft.
 Over the next five years, we will address growing U.S. and international demand by taking delivery of 14 Boeing 747-8 freighter jets between 2017 and 2020 and exercising an option for an additional 14 between 2019 and 2022.
 The new wing and engine design on the 747-8 reduces fuel consumption and carbon emissions by 16 percent over the 747-400F.
 The aircraft also operates 52 percent below the International Civil Aviation Organization’s nitrous oxide limits and is 30 percent quieter than other jumbo cargo jets.
 Adding these freighters will progressively increase our ability to optimize our air network, opening up more capacity as we reassign equipment to operations across the world.

-Beyond our transportation network, we also the operate more than 2,500 UPS facilities around the world.
+Beyond our transportation network, we also operate more than 2,500 UPS facilities around the world.
 We have committed to source 25% of all facility electricity from renewable sources by 2025.

 UPS is committed to evaluating all new construction projects for green-building rating system implementation.
-The Building Research Establishment Environmental Assessment Methodology (BREEAM), and the Leadership in Energy and Environmental Design (LEED) are the two rating systems most widely in use today across the globe.
+The Building Research Establishment Environmental Assessment Methodology (BREEAM) and the Leadership in Energy and Environmental Design (LEED) are the two rating systems most widely in use today across the globe.